Venezuela’s abducted leader Nicolas Maduro, wife appear in NYC court

 Vast oil wealth

-All eyes are on Venezuela’s response to the swiftly moving events after US President Donald Trump said late on Sunday that the US is “in charge” of the South American nation, which has the world’s largest proven oil reserves.
+All eyes are on Venezuela’s response to the swiftly moving events after US President Donald Trump said late on Sunday the US is “in charge” of the South American nation, which has the world’s largest proven oil reserves.

+Vice President Delcy Rodriguez, meanwhile, was officially sworn in as interim president on Monday.

+Rodriguez, a 56-year-old labour lawyer known for close connections to the private sector and her devotion to the ruling party, was sworn in by her brother Jorge, who is the head of the National Assembly legislature.

-Interim President Delcy Rodriguez, who took the place of her ally Maduro, initially took a defiant stand against the seizure of the president in what some observers labelled a return to “US gunboat diplomacy”.
+Delcy Rodriguez initially took a defiant stand against the seizure of the president in what some observers labelled a return to “US gunboat diplomacy”.
 But she has now offered “to collaborate” with Washington.

-Venezuela’s opposition appreciates US intervention to remove Maduro from power, but is alarmed by Trump’s comments about US plans to “run” Venezuela, apparently with members of his government, one analyst said.
+One analyst said Venezuela’s opposition appreciates the US intervention to remove Maduro from power, but is alarmed by Trump’s comments about US plans to “run” Venezuela, apparently with members of his government.

 “Trump doesn’t recognise the decision of the Venezuelan people.
 We are not a colony of the US.
 We are an independent country,” Jose Manuel Puente, a professor at the Instituto de Estudios Superiores de Administracion, a private university in Caracas, told Al Jazeera.